12 Science-Backed Ways to Feel Better Every Day

-Getting healthier is a marathon, not a sprint: It's the result of hundreds of little decisions that we make over the long haul—eating a green salad every day, running three times a week, choosing yoga over wine (most nights, anyway).
+Getting healthier is a marathon, not a sprint: It's the result of hundreds of little decisions that we make over the long haul—eating fruits and veggies every day, working out three times a week, choosing chamomile tea over wine (most nights, anyway).
 But even the healthiest of health nuts long for something quick and easy.
 To that end, here's a roundup of scientifically proven ways to boost your mental and physical wellness in less time than it takes to read this article.

-Your mom suggested it, oh, about a thousand times.
-And there is scientific evidence that smiling can help the body and mind recover from stress.
-In a study published last year in the journal Psychological Science, researchers induced stress in 170 students by asking them to perform a dexterity test and then plunge a hand into ice water.
+There's scientific evidence that smiling can help the body and mind recover from stress.
+A 2014 study published in the journal Psychological Science, researchers induced stress in 170 students by asking them to perform a dexterity test and then plunge a hand into ice water.
 When the subjects were made to smile during these tasks, their heart rates returned to normal levels more quickly after they recovered from the stress.
 They were also better at maintaining positive feelings during the plunge than were those who held neutral expressions.
 Moreover, scientists observed an even greater drop in heart rate when students broke into a "Duchenne smile" (the type of smile that engages the eyes and the mouth).
-"Smiling can jump-start the process of happiness," says Jeff Brown, a Harvard psychologist and the author of Chicken Soup for the Soul: Think Positive for Great Health ($10, amazon.com).
-"When you smile, you trigger a psychological and neurobiological alignment with positive emotions, and that can lead to healthier living.”
-In other words: Fake it till you make it.
+"Smiling can jump-start the process of happiness," says Jeff Brown, MD, a Harvard psychologist and the author of Chicken Soup for the Soul: Think Positive for Great Health ($8, amazon.com).
+"When you smile, you trigger a psychological and neurobiological alignment with positive emotions, and that can lead to healthier living."

 A commute longer than 22 minutes each way may have a negative impact on your well-being, according to a study in The Scandinavian Journal of Economics.
-But there are ways you can mitigate those adverse effects without calling a moving van.
-For one, try cutting coffee out of your morning routine, since caffeine can worsen stress and increase anxiety, suggests Andrew Weil, M.D., the author of Spontaneous Happiness ($16, amazon.com).
+But there are ways you can mitigate those adverse effects without moving.
+If you're brave enough, try cutting coffee out of your morning routine, since caffeine can worsen stress and increase anxiety, suggests Andrew Weil, MD, the author of Spontaneous Happiness.
 Also consider using the commute time as a mini break.
-Find a good podcast, focus on your breathing, or indulge in a little music therapy.
-A recent British study set out to find the top-10 most relaxing songs, measuring, among other things, rhythms and tones that help slow breathing and heart rate over the course of the song.
-“Weightless,” by the Manchester band Marconi Union, was first on the list; it slowed the resting heart rate in women by an impressive 35 percent!
-Less soporific options include “Watermark,” by Enya; “Someone Like You,” by Adele; and Mozart’s “Canzonetta sull’aria.”
+Find a good podcast, focus on your breathing, or listen to your feel-good playlist.

 Snack on Dark Chocolate

 In addition to its other documented health benefits, dark chocolate may help sharpen the mind.
 When participants in a study conducted at Northumbria University, in England, were given a drink containing high levels of cocoa flavanols, they performed significantly better on a math task than they did after having a placebo drink.
 Why?
 Researchers say that it's possible that flavanols help improve blood flow to the brain.
 Even better, science has found evidence for what you suspected all along: Chocolate may help take the edge off stress.
-When Swiss researchers asked stressed-out people to eat 1.4 ounces of dark chocolate each day (they probably didn’t need much coaxing), the researchers found that after two weeks, the subjects had lower levels of the stress hormones cortisol and catecholamines.
+When Swiss researchers asked stressed-out people to eat 1.4 ounces of dark chocolate each day, the researchers found that after two weeks, the subjects had lower levels of the stress hormones cortisol and catecholamines.

-Just two syllables—if and then—can help you keep it together, even when your sister pushes your buttons or the boss is breathing down your neck.
-According to research from the University of Winnipeg, in Manitoba, reframing thoughts about a situation with if and then statements may help you manage fear, sadness, fatigue, self-doubt, or even disgust.
+Just two syllables—if and then—can help you keep it together, even when your sister pushes your buttons or your boss is frustrating you.
+According to research from the University of Winnipeg, in Manitoba, reframing thoughts about a situation with "if" and "then" statements may help you manage fear, sadness, fatigue, self-doubt, or even disgust.
 Try this: Think of a challenge you're facing.
-That's your if clause (example: "If I'm under the gun on a deadline…").
+That's your "if" clause (example: "If I'm under the gun on a deadline…").
 Then decide what kind of positive response you would like to have.
-That's your then clause ("…then I will keep a cool head").
+That's your "then" clause ("…then I will keep a cool head").
 Put them together and that's what you should say to yourself to make stressful circumstances seem more manageable.
 It's the perfect create-your-own-mantra formula.

-Of course you love your friends—but maybe just a little bit less when they're cruising the Adriatic without you.
-Researchers at the IE Business School, in Madrid, found that Facebook can make you feel bad about yourself, even if you're not conscious of it.
+You love your friends—but maybe just a little bit less when they're cruising the Adriatic without you.
+Researchers at the IE Business School in Madrid found that Facebook can make you feel bad about yourself, even if you're not conscious of it.
 People in the study who had large friend networks tended to evaluate their lives more negatively right after they spent time on the site, as opposed to people who hadn't recently logged on.
-"It's natural to compare our lives with those of others, but people tend to post disproportionately positive updates and neglect the not-so-glamorous aspects of their lives on Facebook,” says study leader Dilney Goncalves, Ph.D., an assistant professor of marketing at IE Business School.
+"It's natural to compare our lives with those of others, but people tend to post disproportionately positive updates and neglect the not-so-glamorous aspects of their lives," says study leader Dilney Goncalves, PhD, an assistant professor of marketing at IE Business School.
 Also, the more friends you have, the more of those impossibly perfect updates you'll probably see.
 So as a reality check, tell yourself that everyone has problems and that you may be overestimating how happy other people truly are.
 Goncalves says that this simple reminder can help eliminate the negative effects that Facebook may have on life satisfaction.

 A walk outside is more than just exercise: Research from the University of Michigan has found that being in nature can improve cognitive function.
 In one study, an hour-long trek in a woody park improved subjects' performances on memory and attention tests by as much as 20 percent, compared with a walk in an urban environment.
 Furthermore, some Japanese research shows that a day spent in the forest can improve immune function and decrease concentrations of adrenaline and cortisol for as long as a week.